- Sexual Content

 A young man (Kairos) seeks to improve his homeland by growing stronger and gaining more resources.
 Even if it means using piracy.
 The main character is not above taking part in missions to kill people that he has no personal grudge against.
 But he is also not a bloodthirsty maniac or berserker who finds pleasure in the act of killing itself.
 He just has a goal in regards to his homeland and himself, a goal that he is willing to take the necessary steps to achieve.
 Not just solely through force of arms, but also cunning stratagems and other less violent means.
 For he is not a [Fighter], but a [Rogue] in a world where men have overthrown the old gods, monsters roam, and there is a system with abilities, skill points, classes, experience points.
 Where the ambitious are able to rise from [Commons] to become [Elites], [Heroes], [Demigods] or even [Gods] themselves.
 Kairos has animal companions, is part of a pirate crew, and has an ambition of his own coupled with the will and drive to make it a reality.

-There are only 16 chapters so far, but even the side characters are interesting and include humans and creatures from Greek myths.
+The side characters are interesting and include humans, gods, demigods, and other creatures from Greek myths.
 The very first sentence introduces Kairos’ griffin companion, there is a Minotaur in the ship’s crew, and (as Kairos has the rare [Beast Tongue] skill) he interacts with a fair number of myth-inspired creatures.
 The writing style is clear and engaging and the plot pace does not feel slow or meandering but always steadily and quickly progressing.
 The spelling and grammar are also generally very good.
 There are very rarely a few minor errors, but most of them seem to have been found and mentioned in the comments and corrected by the author.

-It is still very new, so I will update this review as more chapters come in.
-Though it only has a few chapters written so far, it is an excellent story for anyone wanting to start a new story by an author who has a track record of writing popular and enjoyable stories on this site.
+It is an excellent story by an author who has a track record of writing popular and enjoyable stories on this site.
 And for completing books that he starts.

 TL:DR version – I highly recommend this story to anyone who does not hate fantasy stories.
 I would even recommend it to those who hate fantasy stories, as this one really is that good.